Can you send me an application?

 How will I be notified of the admission decision?

-The MBA Admissions Office will send a notification via email that a decision can be viewed on your ApplyYourself portal.
+The Admissions Office will send a notification via email that a decision can be viewed on your ApplyYourself portal.
 An electronic letter will be available in the portal as well.

 Can I transfer into your MBA program?
 Can I transfer credits from other MBA programs?